elcoreman/deploy-nextjs-on-github-pages/README.md

-# nextjs-on-github
+# deploy-nextjs-on-github
-You can use this boilerplate to deploy your Nextjs pages on github pages.
+You can use this boilerplate to deploy your Nextjs on github pages.